next up previous contents index

 Is a person with a calm head.

-The Lord of countless chariots would ride them in vain,
+The master of countless chariots would ride them in vain,

-Would make himself the fool of the realm,
+Would make herself the fool of the realm,

 With pace beyond reign, speed beyond helm.